jboothe/apollo-f1/README.md

 }
 ```

-##Custom Endpoints
+## Custom Endpoints

 So often custom REST endpoints are needed to satisfy _view_ requirements and their variants.
 Apollo Server defines **one** endpoint and lets each view define the data it needs.
 This flexibility
-eliminates the need to create a multitude of custom RPC (aka ad hoc) endpoints needed with REST API's.
+eliminates the need to create a multitude of custom RPC (aka ad hoc) endpoints typical with REST API's.

-##Multiple Data Sources
+## Multiple Data Sources

 Another beauty of Apollo Server is it's ability to access any data source including REST API's.
 What's more is any single call can be be mix of one or more data sources.
 The Apollo Server makes
-all the calls to the appropriate data sources and bundles and sends back a single object to the client.
+all the calls to the appropriate data sources and sends back a single object to the client.

-##REST Wrapping
+## REST Wrapping

 Another benefit of Apollo Server is wrapping any existing REST API so once chatty or
 bloated calls can now be tailored to the exact data a _view_ needs in a single call.